curvednebula/zig-perf-test/README.md

 # Description

-This repo shows how to compile Zig to WASM and bind it to PixiJS library.
+This repo shows how to use PixiJS library from Zig in WASM.

 # Installation